North Carolina Archaeological Society

 A chapter is a local organization of NCAS members.
 In order for such an organization to be formally recognized by the NCAS as a chapter, it must:

-2. elect officers (minimally a president, vice-president, and secretary-treasurer);
+3. elect officers (minimally a president, vice-president, and secretary-treasurer); and

 Affiliated Societies